Latent protein trees: Spike-in data

 We can use the labeling vector $\u$ to examine how unannotated isotope groups were labeled after inference.
 In particular, \lp{ADH1-Y} went from having 12 IGs to 118, \lp{ALDOA-R} from 20 to 307, \lp{CAH2-B} from 13 to 240, \lp{CYC-H} from 24 to 288, \lp{LYSC-C} from 9 to 189 and \lp{MYG} from 10 to 185.
-Figure~\ref{fg:spikein_ig_med} shows median IG expression grouped according to the labeling vector $\u$ and averaged across replicates to make easier comparisons against the ground truth in Figure~\ref{fg:spikein_ref_est}.
-Dashed and solid lines correspond to data with and without missing values, respectively. \modded{For the latter, we have simply replaced the missing values with those estimated by our model.
-We see that for every protein, the inclusion of estimated missing values improves the expression average, mostly in the lower end of the expression range, precisely where the missing values are likely to be found \citep[see][]{mueller07a}.
-We point out that making a similar picture without using vector $\u$ but instead the labeling from annotation, does not resemble at all the ground truth.
-This is because the original labeling comprises 88 IGs with a considerable amount of missing values.}
+Figure \ref{fgspikeinrefest}(b) shows median IG expression grouped according to the labeling vector $\u$ and averaged across replicates to make easier comparisons against the ground truth in Figure \ref{fgspikeinrefest}(a).
+Dashed and solid lines correspond to data with and without missing values, respectively.
+For the latter, we have replaced the missing values with those estimated by our model.
+We see that for every protein our model estimates of missing values improve the expression average.
+The largest improvement is in the lower end of the expression range, precisely where the missing values are likely to be found [see \citet {mueller07a}].
+A similar picture using only the labeling from annotation does not resemble the ground truth at all.
+This is because the original labeling only comprises 88 IGs with a considerable amount of missing values.